I plead with you–never, ever give up on hope, never doubt, never tire, and never become discouraged. Be not afraid.St. John Paul II

 No matter where you go to school, you should be able to find a faith community.
 It could look like a club, a Newman Center, monks, friars, religious sisters, a local parish, SPO or FOCUS missionaries, but most likely, it’ll be a mix of all of these.
 God doesn’t want us to be alone, which means we’re literally made for community.
 No matter what the faith community looks like on your campus, hold fast to it.
-Plant you roots there and call it your home and the people in it your family.
+Plant your roots there.
+Call it your home and the people in it your family.
 Your community will be your shelter in the storm when life gets hard.
-They’ll be there to show you God’s love, and they’ll run beside you as you pursue him.
+They’ll be there to show you God’s love, and they’ll run beside you as you pursue Him.

 DON’T give in to spiritual comparison